1. What changed in 2026 (and what did not)

 -

 Not directly.
 Germany's Solarpaket I (May 2024) raised the plug-in feed-in limit to 800W and authorised the Schuko plug as an inlet, alongside German wiring rules.
 The UK is taking the product-standard route first via BSI, expected July 2026.
 There is no announced UK amendment to BS 1363 that would authorise using a 13A wall socket as an inlet for externally generated power.
+The full Schuko to BSI route comparison sets the two paths side by side.

 See what an 800W kit would actually save you